 You will receive an adverse benefit determination letter when a service has been denied or authorization limited.

 You can begin an appeal by calling Member Services at 1-888-276-2020 or in writing.
-If you appeal by telephone and it is not an expedited appeal, you must follow up by putting your appeal in writing.
-Written confirmation of all non-expedited oral appeal requests must be received by us within 30 calendar days from when we receive your oral appeal request or we may deny your appeal.
 We must get your appeal within 60 calendar days from the date of the notice of adverse benefit determination.
-Send the appeal to:
+If sending the appeal in writing, mail the appeal to:

 First Choice Member Services